-Teacher education program Distinction is achieved by earning a grade of A in all required professional requirement and professional education courses including: the disabilities course (EDUC 2241 or equivalent); the instructional technology course (INTC 2610 or equivalent); the diversity course (GSS 3360 or equivalent); the Development of the Learner course (EDUC 2231 or equivalent PSYC courses); and all EDUC courses in the Clinical Experience, Clinical Practice I, Clinical Practice II, and Final Clinical Practice semesters.
+Teacher Education Program Distinction is achieved by earning a grade of A in all required professional requirement and professional education courses including: the disabilities course (EDUC 2241 or equivalent); the diversity course (GSS 3360 or equivalent); the Development of the Learner course (EDUC 2231 or equivalent PSYC courses); and all EDUC courses in the Clinical Experience, Clinical Practice I, Clinical Practice II, and Final Clinical Practice semesters.
 This includes the actual grades earned in any of these courses transferred from other institutions.
 Every grade must be an A. In addition, the overall GPA earned must be a 3.5 or higher.